Ashley Cole: Derby County

 On 21 January 2019, Cole joined Championship side Derby County, reuniting with manager Frank Lampard who was his teammate at Chelsea and with England.
 He signed a contract until the end of the 2018–19 season.
 He was released at the end of the season.
 On 18 August 2019, Cole officially announced his retirement.

 Coaching career

 Cole became a coach at Derby after retiring from playing, and later followed Frank Lampard to Chelsea where he was an academy coach.

-On 27 July 2021, Cole was named as assistant coach of the England U21s alongside head coach Lee Carsley. and combine his duties with his role at Chelsea's academy.
+On 27 July 2021, Cole was named as assistant coach of the England U21s alongside head coach Lee Carsley, combining his duties with his role at Chelsea's academy.

-On 3 February 2022, Cole joined Everton as a First-Team Coach, again joining up with Frank Lampard who had recently been appointed as manager.
+On 3 February 2022, Cole joined Everton as a first-team coach, again joining up with Frank Lampard who had recently been appointed as manager.

-On 23 January 2023, Cole left Everton as a result of Frank Lampard Leaving the club.
+On 23 January 2023, Cole left Everton as a result of Frank Lampard leaving the club.

+When Wayne Rooney was appointed manager of EFL Championship club Birmingham City in October 2023, Cole joined his staff as a first-team coach.
+He departed the club in September 2024.

+On 23 August 2024, it was confirmed that Cole would assist Carsley in his role as interim head coach of the England senior team following the departure of Gareth Southgate.

+On 14 September 2024, it was confirmed that Cole had left Birmingham City to join The FA on a full-time basis.